nixworks/public/news/2010/08/8/index.md

 Iraqi premier tries to drum up Kurdish support after Shia bloc cuts off negotiations.

 ### [New President of Colombia Juan Manuel Santos and President of Venezuela Hugo Chavez agree to meet for talks on Tuesday, following a recent diplomatic disagreement. ](/news/2010/08/8/new-president-of-colombia-juan-manuel-santos-and-president-of-venezuela-hugo-cha-vez-agree-to-meet-for-talks-on-tuesday-following-a-recent.md)
-_Context: Colombian President, Colombia–Venezuela relations, Hugo Chávez, Juan Manuel Santos, Venezuelan President_
+_Context: Colombia-Venezuela relations, Colombian President, Hugo Chavez, Juan Manuel Santos, Venezuelan President_

 ### [Cardinal Keith O'Brien who leads the Catholic Church in Scotland, defends the Scottish government's decision to release Abdelbaset al-Megrahi for humanitarian reasons and attacks the United States's "culture of vengeance" for trying to coerce Scottish ministers into "crawling like lapdogs". ](/news/2010/08/8/cardinal-keith-o-brien-who-leads-the-catholic-church-in-scotland-defends-the-scottish-government-s-decision-to-release-abdelbaset-al-megrah.md)
 The leader of the Roman Catholic Church in Scotland criticises the US over reaction to the release of the Lockerbie bomber.